Land value tax: Namibia

 A land value taxation on rural land was introduced in Namibia, with the primary intention of improving land use.

 Russia

-In 1990, several economists wrote to then President Mikhail Gorbachev suggesting that Russia adopt LVT; its failure to do so was argued as causal in the rise of oligarchs.
+In 1990, several economists wrote to then President Mikhail Gorbachev suggesting that Russia adopt LVT.
 Currently, Russia has an LVT of 0.3% on residential, agricultural and utilities lands as well as a 1.5% tax for other types of land.

 Singapore

-Singapore owns the majority of its land which it leases for 99-year terms.
+Singapore owns the majority of its land, which it leases for 99-year terms.
 In addition, Singapore taxes development uplift at around 70%.
 These two sources of revenue fund most of Singapore's new infrastructure.

 South Korea

 South Korea has an aggregate land tax that is levied annually based on an individual's landholding value across the whole country.
 Speculative and residential land has a progressive tax rate of 0.2–5%, commercial and building sites 0.3–2%, farm and forest lands 0.1% and luxury properties 5%.